Skip to Main Content

 Debt settlement pros and cons

-To determine if debt settlement is bad for your credit record or the right path toward financial peace of mind, consider the following pros and cons of debt settlement.
+To determine if this payoff method is bad for your credit record or the right path toward financial peace of mind, consider the following pros and cons of debt settlement.

 Pros

-• Reducing your debts: Debt settlement can significantly reduce the total amount you owe, providing relief from debt burdens.
+• Potential debt reduction: Debt settlement may reduce the total amount you owe, providing relief from debt burdens.
+However, the fees of settlement and late fees can sometimes inflate your debt, making the savings less impactful overall.

 Cons

-• Credit score impact: Debt settlement can negatively impact your credit score, as settled accounts may be reported as “settled” or “charged-off.”
+• Negative credit score impact: Debt settlement can negatively impact your credit score, as settled accounts may be reported as “settled” or “charged-off.”
 A debt settlement may remain on your credit report for up to seven years.

-• Creditor cooperation: Typically, lenders are unwilling to settle current debts.
-They may only consider older, past-due debts for debt settlement negotiations.
+• Requires creditor cooperation: Many lenders are unwilling to settle current debts and will only consider older, past-due debts for debt settlement negotiations.
 In addition, there is no guarantee that creditors will agree to settle your debts for less than the full amount owed, making negotiations uncertain.
+They could also expect a higher lump-sum payment than you can afford.

-• Tax implications: The IRS may count the forgiven portion of your debt as taxable income, which may result in additional tax liabilities.
+• Tax implications: The IRS counts the forgiven portion of your debt as taxable income, which may result in additional tax liabilities.

 Nonprofit credit counseling

-Nonprofit credit counseling agencies, like the ones accredited by the National Foundation for Credit Counseling (NFCC), offer valuable assistance for managing debt effectively.
+Nonprofit credit counseling agencies, such as the ones accredited by the National Foundation for Credit Counseling (NFCC), may help you manage debt effectively.

 Debt management plans may span three to five years.
 They typically involve lower interest rates and a single monthly payment.
-You may be advised to make behavioral adjustments to pay off your debt successfully, such as closing the relevant credit cards.
+You may be advised to make other adjustments to pay off your debt successfully, such as closing the relevant credit cards so you aren’t tempted to spend more on them.

 Debt consolidation